yungshenglu/Hacktoberfest2018/src/yungshenglu/yungshenglu.md

 ## Side projects

 * docoGen: Base on LaTeX and Node.js to build your own fancy paper work.
 * papoGen: Use Sass/CSS + Pug + Node.js to generate beautiful static website.
-* local-google-translator:  Self-used translator, a good tool with reading paper.
-* AngryThing: Clone of Angrybird, TA demo for final project of 2016 course.
-* LifeGamer - Render server: Base on Node.js and Pixi.js to build the render engine for Game platform.
-* p4-researching: P4 learning and experiment materials.
-Also make some tutorials/training courses of P4.

 ---